-As of December 31, 2023, the Company had an accumulated deficit of \$239,145.
-Largely as a result of significant research and development activities related to the development of the Company's advanced technology and commercialization of such technology into its medical device business.
-The Company has incurred significant operating losses and negative cash flows from operations since inception.
-In the year ended December 31, 2023, the Company used \$12,054 of cash in its operations.
-Cash on hand as of December 31, 2023 was \$8,638.
+As of December 31, 2024, the Company had an accumulated deficit of \$250,475.
+Largely as a result of significant research and development activities related to the development of the Company's advanced technology and commercialization of such technology into its medical device business, the Company has incurred significant operating losses and negative cash flows from operations since inception.
+During the year ended December 31, 2024, the Company used \$9,846 of cash in its operations.
+Cash on hand as of December 31, 2024 was \$ 6,493.

-As described in Note 10.
-Notes Payable, net, borrowings under the Company's secured term loan agreement with Pacific Western Bank have a liquidity covenant requiring minimum cash on hand equivalent to the current outstanding principal balance.
-As of December 31, 2023, \$2,000 of cash must remain as restricted.
-After considering cash restrictions, effective unrestricted cash as of December 31, 2023 was approximately \$6,638.
+As described in Note 9.
+Notes Payable, net, borrowings under the Company's secured term loan agreement with Banc of California are subject to a liquidity covenant requiring minimum cash on hand equivalent to the current outstanding principal balance, which is due in full in August 2026.
+As of December 31, 2024, \$2,000 of cash must remain as restricted.
+After considering cash restrictions, effective unrestricted cash as of December 31, 2024 was approximately \$4,493.

-Our expectation to generate operating losses and negative operating cash flows in the future and the need for additional funding to support our planned operations raise substantial doubt regarding our ability to continue as a going concern for a period of one year after the date that the financial statements are issued.
+Our expectation to generate operating losses and negative operating cash flows in the future and the need for additional funding to support our planned operations raise substantial doubt regarding our ability to continue as a going concern for a period of one year after the date that the consolidated financial statements are issued.
 Management intends to raise funds through one or more financings.
 However, due to several factors, including those outside management's control, there can be no assurance that the Company will be able to complete such financings on acceptable terms or in amounts sufficient to continue operating the business under the operating plan.
 If we are unable to complete sufficient additional financings, management's plans include delaying or abandoning certain product development projects, cost reduction efforts for our products, and refocused sales efforts to accelerate revenue growth above historical results.
 We have concluded the likelihood that our plan to successfully reduce expenses to align with our available cash, while reasonably possible, is less than probable.
 Accordingly, we have concluded that substantial doubt exists about our ability to continue as a going concern for a period of at least 12 months from the date of issuance of these consolidated financial statements.

-The accompanying financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the ordinary course of business.
-The financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of the uncertainties described above.
+The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the ordinary course of business.
+The consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of the uncertainties described above.